pmbanugo/k8s-eda-workshop/guides/01-start.md

 - A Kubernetes cluster.
 - [Knative](https://knative.dev/docs/install/yaml-install/serving/install-serving-with-yaml/) installed and configured on your k8s cluster.
 - The **kn** and **func** CLI to interact with Knative from the terminal.
-- Docker (logged in to your container registry e.g Docker Hub).
+- Docker: Either as via Docker Desktop or Rancher Desktop.
+Make sure to be logged in to your container registry e.g Docker Hub.

 Follow the instruction in the [Node.js](https://nodejs.org/en/download/current/) installation page to install Node.js.
 I provided set-up instructions for setting up Kubernetes and Knative below.

 ## Set Up A Kubernetes Cluster

 You can use a local cluster using Kind, Docker Desktop, or Rancher Desktop.
+For this workshop, I'll provide instructions for working with Kubernetes on [Civo](civo.com) Cloud, and point you to a different resource where you can find instructions to set up locally.

+### Set Up Local Cluster With Knative

+You can also use a local cluster using minikube, [Kind](https://kind.sigs.k8s.io/), or Docker Desktop.

+For kind, follow the instructions at [konk.dev](https://github.com/csantanapr/knative-kind).
+Actually it's just a single command `curl -sL get.konk.dev | bash` that will do it for you.

+For minikube, follow the instructions at [github.com/csantanapr/knative-minikube](https://github.com/csantanapr/knative-minikube).

+For Docker Desktop, follow the instructions at [github.com/csantanapr/knative-docker-desktop](https://github.com/csantanapr/knative-docker-desktop)

+### Set Up A Civo Kubernetes Cluster With Knative

-For this workshop, I'll provide instructions for working with Kubernetes on [Civo](civo.com) Cloud.
-To follow the set-up instructions, pls make sure you have the following CLI tools installed:
+To follow these set-up instructions, pls make sure you have the following CLI tools installed:

 - [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl)
 - [Civo CLI](https://github.com/civo/cli#set-up)

 > The links should take you to the installation page.

-### Set Up A Civo Cluster

 You need a Civo account to create a Civo Kubernetes cluster.
 If you don't have one, go to [dashboard.civo.com/signup](https://dashboard.civo.com/signup).
 After you're registered, follow the instruction below to set up the CLI and create a k8s cluster.